UnSmartest/GraphTheory_CodingTaskW7/README.md

 ### Algorithm
 ```
-What algorithm are we using and how does it work?
+What programming language and algorithm are we using?
+Why do we choose that programming language/algorithm?
+How does the algorithm work?
 ```

 ### Code